fbpx

 HOW TO GET THERE

 Tamaki Maori Village has buses that will pick guests up from a bunch of Rotorua hotels.
-Or, you can head directly to their Gathering Place in the heart of Rotorua.
+You can also head directly to their Gathering Place in the heart of Rotorua.

 There is plenty of paid street parking (although it’s free during evenings and weekends.)